Committed to community.

 Johanna Burke (’19)

 A beautiful thing about friendships between Christendom alumni is that they easily extend beyond the different Christendom “generations.”
-This has been the case with my dear friend Jess Schmidt (’15).
+This has been the case with my dear friend Jess Schmitz (’15).
 My senior year I decided to participate in a spring break mission trip in Denver to work with the homeless, and when Mr. Brown opened up the mission trip program to alumni, Jess decided to attend, a testament to her generosity and heart for service.
 This mission trip was the start of our friendship, but certainly not the end.
 We reconnected after I graduated and became fast friends, and eventually became housemates too.
 She introduced me to many of her friends, welcomed me to her bible study, invited me to young adult events at our parish, and even got me involved with an ultimate frisbee league.
 Even though we never attended Christendom together, we still have Christendom to thank for our friendship and enjoy looking back at the similar experiences we shared

 Zach Smith (’14)